-- 1) Provide a brief description of your organization and experience serving Tribal communities.
+- 1) Provide a brief description of your organization and experience serving tribal communities.
 (250-word limit) - 2) Describe your experience providing housing and working with populations experiencing homelessness.
-(250-word limit) - 3) Describe your experience working with populations experiencing serious mental illness and/or substance use disorder.
-(250-word limit) - 4) Does your proposed project include possible partnerships or subcontractors? - □ YES - □ NO - a) If yes, describe your subcontractors and other key partners, their role(s), and the expertise they will bring to the project.
-Specify all by name. - b) If no, please explain your capacity to complete all planned activities, including plans to hire additional staff, if needed.
+(250-word limit) - 3) Describe your experience working with populations experiencing SMI and/or SUD.
+(250word limit) - 4) Does your proposed project include possible partnerships or subcontractors? - □ YES - □ NO - a) If yes, describe your subcontractors and other key partners, their role(s), and the expertise they will bring to the project.
+Specify all by name.
+(250-word limit) - b) If no, please explain your capacity to complete all planned activities, including plans to hire additional staff, if needed.
 (250-word limit)